 Examples would be:

 - Some people with peanut allergy can have positive tests to other legumes such as chick peas, kidney beans and green peas.
-Not everyone with positive tests will actually react to other legumes.
+Not everyone with positive tests will actually react to other legumes, although some will.

 - Many people who are allergic to the proteins in birch tree and/or grass pollen can also have positive tests to certain plant foods.
-This is because harmless proteins in fruits, vegetables and nuts are very similar to the pollen proteins.
-Positive tests to plant foods are common in people with hay fever but they only need to avoid those foods which are actually causing symptoms (source: Europrevall research project).
-The allergy to plant foods caused by this cross-reaction is known as pollen-food syndrome but can also be called oral allergy syndrome.
+This is because proteins in fruits, vegetables and nuts are very similar to the pollen proteins.
+Positive tests to plant foods are common in people with hay fever but they only need to avoid foods which are actually causing symptoms.
+The allergy to plant foods caused by this cross-reaction is known as pollen food syndrome but can also be called oral allergy syndrome.

 - A similar but less common reaction can also occur in people who are allergic to natural rubber latex because some of the proteins present in natural rubber latex also exist in a similar form in certain fruits such as bananas, avocado and chestnuts.